 The centro storico is small, clean and neat.
 It contains a number of attractive churches and buildings, including underground olive oil presses, open in the summer, tours available at other times of the year by arrangement.
 Buildings of particular note include the Chiesa dell'Assunta and the Convento dei Francescani Neri (the "Black Friars").

 Specchia has a fantastic feel to it, with especially friendly residents.
 A stroll around the streets of the old town is a very relaxing experience, the town has really made the most of its architecture and is spotlessly clean and well cared for.
 The centro storico can be "covered" easily in less than a couple of hours, so it is ideal for a coffee or lunch stop if touring this area.
-However, we have also stayed in Specchia and used it as a base for visiting other places in the Salento (we can recommend accommodation if required).
-Specchia is not served directly by train or bus services, so a car is pretty well essential, if visiting or staying there.
+However, relatives have also stayed in Specchia and used it as a base for visiting other places in the Salento (we can recommend accommodation if required).

 For eating, there are a few options, including a couple of pizzerias on the main street.
-We particularly recommend the small Trattoria La Bettola on the main street, linked to the macelleria (butcher shop) of the same name - so not surprisingly this specialises in meat dishes, as well as fabulous antipasti.
+Family members have tried the small Trattoria La Bettola on the main street, linked to the macelleria (butcher shop) of the same name - so not surprisingly this specialises in meat dishes, as well as fabulous antipasti.
 Just round the corner from the Chiesa Matrice, opposite the main Frantoio Ipogeo, is Trattoria da Coppuledda; this offers a more traditional range of dishes, including fish and top quality pasta.
 In both cases the owners prefer the term "trattoria" to "ristorante"!